YCC Level2: Cabin Keelboat (GibSea) Course

 - stopping the boat within a few metres of a given place;

-- recovering crew from the water with a man-overboard manoeuvre;
+- recovering crew from the water with a man-overboard manoeuvre, using a heave to method;

 - anchoring;